As we well see later, a similar method is also used to

 format for MLA citation handles the context-dependent

-formatting with the command \autocite;
+formatting with the command

-Table 5.1: Built-in citation style commands and formats
+Table 5.1: Built-in biblatex style commands

 Style | Command | Result |